klange/toaruos/README.md

 ### Prebuilt Images ###
 Our [downloads](https://github.com/klange/osdev/downloads) section contains prebuilt images in the form of VMDK disk images.
 These disk images should run in VirtualBox, and can be converted to a format suitable for use with QEMU or Bochs.
 VirtualBox is the preferred environment for non-Linux hosts as it provides hardware virtualization that greatly improves user experience.
 Be sure to equip your VM with a sufficient amount of RAM (1GB should suffice).

+If you would like to try to build your own images, you can attempt to use the script in `image-builder`.
+It should be run as follows:

+    sudo ./create-image.sh ../

+Root is required as the script makes use of mounting and native partitioning tools on the Linux host to generate a bootable disk image.
+The final image should be suitable for use in VirtualBox or VMWare after appropriate conversion from the raw byte image.
+Please note that these scripts are not supported.

+## Troubleshooting

+If you have any issues at all while attempting to build とあるOS, or you would like help building on an unsupported platform, please join us on IRC (`#toaruos@irc.freenode.net`).
+Problems encountered while using the build scripts in an unsupported environment will not be considered bugs until thoroughly examined.

 ## Dependencies ##